walkman617/docusaurus-ds/docs/OpenVigntte/ov1.1.md

 sidebar_position: 1
 ---

-# 1.1 OPENING VIGNETTE: How Intelligent Systems Work for KONE Elevators and Escalators Company
+# 1.1 OPENING VIGNETTE

+**How Intelligent Systems Work for KONE Elevators and Escalators Company**

 KONE is a global industrial company (based in Finland) that manufactures mostly eleva- tors and escalators and also services over 1.1 million elevators, escalators, and related equipment in several countries.
 The company employs over 50,000 people.